southbronnxx/southbronnxx/README.md

 ## Hi there 👋I'm Ander'

-##### Passionate frontend developer with a drive to create intuitive and visually appealing websites.
+##### I'm a passionate frontend developer with a drive to create intuitive and visually appealing websites.
 ##### Skilled in HTML, CSS, JavaScript, and React.
 Always eager to learn and expand my knowledge in the ever-evolving field of web development.
 ##### Let's create something beautiful together 🚀